elliotchen02/elliotchen02.github.io/index.md

 ---

 I am a student pursuing both a B.S. and M.Eng. in computer science and engineering at MIT.
-My interests include machine learning, quantitative finance, full-stack software development, and green technology.
+My interests include machine learning, full-stack software development, and computer architecture.
 I value working on projects for social, cultural, and environmental good.
+Currently, I'm interested in applying machine learning (graph neural networks) to study when governmental lobbying is most effective.

 In my free time, I enjoy swimming, lifting, hiking, playing poker, and a good movie.
-I write about some of these things on this site too.
+I might write about some of these things on this site too.

 If you'd like to contact me, I'm most reachable by email:  <echen02@mit.edu>